Purian23/Zdots/README.md

 Includes fzf-tab, zoxide, starship, and lazy-loaded NVM — optimized for Arch environments and terminal workflows.

 ## 🚀 Features
-- Modular `.zshrc` with override support
+- Modular source files in `~/.zdots/zsh/`
 - fzf-tab fuzzy completions
 - zoxide smart directory jumping
 - Starship prompt
 - Lazy-loaded NVM with dynamic PATH
-- Arch-friendly aliases and install script
+- Alias and install script friendly
 - VS Code compatibility
 - Sub-250ms shell startup time
+- Backs up your existing ~/.zshrc to ~/.zshrc.bak.TIMESTAMP
+- Merges your aliases, exports, PATH changes, and functions from the backup into the new `.zshrc`
+- Concatenates zdots’ modular files into a single .zshrc for speed

 ## 🛠 Installation
 Clone the repo and run the setup script: